thejsway/thejsway/manuscript/chapter09.md

 ## TL;DR

-* **Object-oriented programming**, or OOP, is a programming [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) that uses objects containing both data and behavior to create programs.
+* **Object-oriented programming**, or OOP, is a [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) that uses objects containing both data and behavior to create programs.

 * JavaScript's OOP model is based on **prototypes**.
-Any JavaScript object has an internal property called `prototype` which is a link (a **reference**) to another object.
+Any JavaScript object has an internal property which is a link (a **reference**) to another object; its prototype.
 Prototypes are used to share properties and delegate behavior between objects.

 * When trying to access a property that does not exist in an object, JavaScript tries to find this property in the **prototype chain** of this object: its prototype, then its prototype's own prototype, and so on.